lightstep/hipster-shop/README.md

    - If not connected, run `kubectl config use-context docker-desktop` to connect Kubernetes to Docker.

 4. Add your LightStep Access Token as a Kubernetes secret:
+   - [Signup](https://go.lightstep.com/signup-dev) to LightStep to get an access token
    - Run `kubectl create secret generic ls-access-token --from-literal=<your-access-token>`

 5. Run `skaffold run` (first time will be slow, it can take ~20 minutes).